Koenkk/zigbee2mqtt.io/docs/advanced/support-new-devices/01_support_new_devices.md

 <img src="../../images/generate_external_definition.gif" height="300"/>

+By default, the external defenition will use modern extends.
+It tries to map known modern extends onto Zigbee clusters.
+This approach only works well, when devices implement Zigbee specification.

 ### 2.1.
 Extending the external definition
 To extend the generated external definition, save it next to the Zigbee2MQTT `configuration.yaml`.
 In this example we will call it `WSDCGQ01LM.js` (make sure it ends with `.js`).
 Add the lines like described below: